Future-House/paper-qa/README.md

 By default, it uses [OpenAI embeddings](https://platform.openai.com/docs/guides/embeddings) and [models](https://platform.openai.com/docs/models) with a numpy vector DB to embed and search documents.
 However, you can easily use other closed-source, open-source models or embeddings (see details below).

+## Output Example

+Question: How can carbon nanotubes be manufactured at a large scale?

+Carbon nanotubes can be manufactured at a large scale using the electric-arc technique (Journet6644).
+This technique involves creating an arc between two electrodes in a reactor under a helium atmosphere and using a mixture of a metallic catalyst and graphite powder in the anode.
+Yields of 80% of entangled carbon filaments can be achieved, which consist of smaller aligned SWNTs self-organized into bundle-like crystallites (Journet6644).
+Additionally, carbon nanotubes can be synthesized and self-assembled using various methods such as DNA-mediated self-assembly, nanoparticle-assisted alignment, chemical self-assembly, and electro-addressed functionalization (Tulevski2007).
+These methods have been used to fabricate large-area nanostructured arrays, high-density integration, and freestanding networks (Tulevski2007).
+98% semiconducting CNT network solution can also be used and is separated from metallic nanotubes using a density gradient ultracentrifugation approach (Chen2014).
+The substrate is incubated in the solution and then rinsed with deionized water and dried with N2 air gun, leaving a uniform carbon network (Chen2014).

+### References

+Journet6644: Journet, Catherine, et al. "Large-scale production of single-walled carbon nanotubes by the electric-arc technique." nature 388.6644 (1997): 756-758.

+Tulevski2007: Tulevski, George S., et al. "Chemically assisted directed assembly of carbon nanotubes for the fabrication of large-scale device arrays."
+Journal of the American Chemical Society 129.39 (2007): 11964-11968.

+Chen2014: Chen, Haitian, et al. "Large-scale complementary macroelectronics using hybrid integration of carbon nanotubes and IGZO thin-film transistors."
+Nature communications 5.1 (2014): 4097.

 ## Install

 To use the full suite of features in PaperQA, you need to install it with the optional `agents` extra: